fbpx

 Sweaty palms, racing thoughts—when we face down stressful situations, our minds and bodies conspire to throw us off.
 And with anxiety levels spiking during the pandemic, it feels like we face down stressful situations every day.
 But psychologist and researcher David Yeager is proving that it only takes 30 minutes to transform the way we react to stress: turning it from a threat into a challenge.

 In his ground-breaking study in Nature, David and his co-authors proved that half an hour was enough to change how students thought about stress and how their bodies reacted to stress, sparking energy and motivation.
 David has spent years researching the psychology of perseverance—how we can keep going when the going gets tough.
-In this practical talk, David shows us, our teams, and our kids how to not only endure but harness our response to stress and anxiety, using it to spur us on towards success.
+In this practical talk, he shows us, our teams, and our kids how to not only endure but harness our response to stress and anxiety, using it to spur us on towards success.

 Read more